root-kawaii/hephaestus/README.md

 ## Project Overview

-Hephaestus is a real-time 3D rendering engine that showcases modern graphics programming concepts including GPU-accelerated rendering, physics simulation, and interactive camera controls.
+This is a real-time 3D rendering engine that showcases modern graphics programming concepts including GPU-accelerated rendering, physics simulation, and interactive camera controls.
 Built with C++ and Vulkan, this project emphasizes performance-oriented architecture and memory management.

 ## Technical Skills Demonstrated